varabyte/kobweb-templates/app/default/site/resources/markdown/About.md

 Kobweb introduces the `Modifier` keyword that Android developers will recognize from the Jetpack Compose API.
 In a webdev context, this is used for setting CSS styles and html attributes on elements in the page.

-#### ComponentStyle
+#### CssStyle

 Traditional HTML pages use CSS to style their UI.
-In Kobweb, these styles can be declared using the `ComponentStyle` class in a Kotlin-idiomatic way.
-You can find examples of component styles used throughout the template.
+In Kobweb, these styles can be declared using the `CssStyle` class in a Kotlin-idiomatic way.
+You can find examples of style blocks used throughout the template.

-#### ComponentVariant

-You can generate variants from component styles, which are ways to take base component styles and tweak them further.

 #### Keyframes

-You can create animations by declaring keyframes for them.
+You can create animations by declaring keyframes for them, using `Keyframes` blocks to define them (similar to declaring `CssStyle` style blocks).
+Once defined, call `Modifier.animation(YourKeyframes.toAnimation(...))` to reference them.

 ## Starting Point